LightJason/lightjason.github.io/content/tutorials/environment.md

 title: "Tutorial: Environment"
 ---

-There is no environment on LightJason's AgentSpeak(L++), because of system design it is not needed anymore, but you can easily write your own. __Keep in mind, that all calls of the environment are done in parallel, so many agents might access the environment at the same time with different actions.__ Therefore you must create a thread-safe data structure for your environment.
-If the environment throws an exception the action on the agent-side will fail.
+By default, there is no environment in LightJason, because of our system requirements and design; but you can easily write your own. __Keep in mind that all calls of the environment are done in parallel, so many agents might access the environment at the same time with different actions.__ Therefore you must create a thread-safe data structure for your environment.
+If the environment throws an exception, the action on the agent-side will fail.

 {{< toc >}}

-## Create simple environment
+## Simple Environment

-1. create an environment class which any content, but we create here two ```synchronized``` method for a more efficient execution you need to think about concurrency data structures and well-organized source code
+1. You can create an environment class which any content, but for this tutorial we create two ```synchronized``` methods for a more efficient execution with concurrent data structures and a well-organised source code.

     ```java
     public final class Environment